2010 Pune bombing: Investigation

 On 24 May 2010, Maharashtra ATS arrested Abdul Samad Bhatkal, younger brother of Yaseen Bhatkal, as he got off Air India flight 812 at Mangalore International Airport for his alleged involvement in a little-known murder case.
 However, Home Minister P. Chidambaram later identified him as the prime suspect in the German Bakery blast.
 Bhatkal had left for Dubai shortly after the blast and was returning after his visa expired.
 He was arrested using a Lookout Notice that was issued by the Mumbai police.
 Samad was trying to slip into the country through the Bajpe Airport by taking advantage of the situation that prevailed following the 22 May 2010 crash at Mangalore of flight Air India Express Flight 812.
 Bhatkal was apprehended based on investigation of CCTV footage from the German Bakery.

 In September 2010, the ATS arrested Mirza Himayat Baig (29) for his involvement in the attack, as well as his aide Shaikh Lalbaba Mohammed Hussain alias Bilal (27), both believed to be members of Islamist militant terrorist organisation LeT.
 Baig was said to have taken bomb-making training in Colombo in 2008.

 On 30 November 2011, Delhi Police special cell arrested six suspected Indian Mujahideen operatives whom they claimed to be the perpetrators of the 2010 Pune bombing, the Chinnaswamy stadium blast and the 2010 Jama Masjid attack.
 One Pakistani national was also reported to have been arrested.
 Two of the seven people were arrested in Chennai and were identified by the special cell as Mohammad Irshad Khan (age 50) and Abdul Rahman (age 19), hailing from Madhubani district of Bihar.
-Another individual – Ghayur Jamil – a student at a madarsa in Darbhanga was also arrested from Madhubani on the charge of recruiting youths from near the Indo-Nepal border for terrorist activities, Abdul Rahman being one of such recruits.
+Another individual – Ghayur Jamil – a student at a madrasa in Darbhanga was also arrested from Madhubani on the charge of recruiting youths from near the Indo-Nepal border for terrorist activities, Abdul Rahman being one of such recruits.
 This charge was disputed by Jamil's father who billed him as a good orator and an honest, religious man who had lost a bag containing his belongings – including his PAN card, residential proof and photos – a few days back.

 A Pune court on 18 April 2013 awarded a death sentence to Indian Mujahideen operative Himayat Baig, who was earlier in the week convicted for his involvement in the blasts.
 Baig's lawyer A Rahman had said that though they respected the verdict, they would appeal against it in the Bombay High Court.
+Baig's death sentence was commuted into a life sentence in 2018.